NHL on NBC commentators: 2005–06

 During its first 2 seasons, NBC used 3 regular broadcast teams for its regional coverage of the NHL.
-For its first season, they brought in Mike Emrick and John Davidson, the lead broadcast team for NHL on Fox, and added popular is Pierre McGuire was used as "Inside the Glass" reporter (the one who stands between-the-benches).
+For its first season, they brought in Mike Emrick and John Davidson, the lead broadcast team for NHL on Fox, to be their lead announcing pair, and added popular is Pierre McGuire was used as "Inside the Glass" reporter (the one who stands between-the-benches).

 For both broadcast seasons of the NHL on NBC, the #2 team consisted of Dave Strader, Brian Hayward, and "Inside the Glass" reporter Joe Micheletti.

 For the 2005–06 NHL season, the #3 broadcast team was Chris Cuthbert, Peter McNab, and "Inside the Glass" reporter Cammi Granato.